 In Long Beach, the Mills Act program is overseen by the city’s Planning Department.
 Here are some of the criteria for getting the city of Long Beach to approve tax benefits for your historic home.

-- Residential properties must have an assessed value of less than $1,055,700 for single-family residences, $1,267,000 for duplexes and $1,900,500 for triplexes.
+- Residential properties must have an assessed value of less than $1,055,700 for single-family residences.
+For duplexes, that number is $1,267,000 and for triplexes it’s $1,900,500.
 Historic multi-family buildings with four or more units are eligible regardless of their assessed value.

-- Priority is given to unique or important historic structures in particularly poor condition and in need of significant restoration.
+- Priority is given to unique or important historic structures in particularly poor condition.
+Or, ones in need of significant restoration.

-- The city prioritizes tax relief for improvements that are visible from the street, correct any critical structural deficiencies, reverse inappropriate alteration or preserves historic features.
+- The city also prioritizes tax relief for improvements that are visible from the street.
+They also give special consideration to any projects that will correct critical structural deficiencies, reverse inappropriate alterations, or preserve historic features.

-- Not eligible for tax benefits are additions, solar panels, pools, built-in barbeques and interior remodels that don’t restore or rehabilitate historic character.
+- Certain projects and additions are not eligible for tax benefits.
+These include solar panels, pools, built-in barbeques, and interior remodels that don’t restore or rehabilitate historic character.

 Besides landmark buildings in the city’s historic districts, several multi-family buildings are eligible for the Mills Act as designated historic landmarks.
 Two examples are Rose Towers at 1728 E. 3rd Street and the Villa Riviera building at Ocean Boulevard and Alamitos Avenue.
 These properties have a different application process because they are governed by homeowners associations.